JamesLoyd/droppingknowledge/README.md

 All of the links I have collected over the time related to IT, development, computer science, and plain old programming.
+Feel free to send me a pull request to add yours!

 ## CSS
 * [Object Oriented CSS](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/)